Genbox/Wikipedia/README.md

 http://en.wikipedia.org/wiki/Microsoft Visual Studio
 ```

-For more examples, take a look at the Wikipedia.NET Client included in the project.
+For more examples, take a look at the Wikipedia.Examples included in the project.